 The Cumberland Plain ecosystem has been extensively cleared and many species are struggling to survive.
-However the impacts of land clearing have not been evenly shared.
-Over the last 200 years we have lost two species of native plant from the Cumberland Plain; however the same period has seen dozens of species of wildlife lost.
+However, the impacts of land clearing have not been evenly shared.
+Over the last 200 years we have lost two species of native plant from the Cumberland Plain but, in the same period dozens of species of wildlife have been lost.

-CLC are active in working to protect and restore the native wildlife of the Cumberland Plain.
+CLC is active in working to protect and restore the native wildlife of the Cumberland Plain.
 Some of our current operations include:

 Fox control is critical to the survival of local wildlife.
 We are working with Greater Sydney Local Land Services and our neighbours to ensure effective and human fox control on our property.